CosmosContracts/council/departments/development/rfp/006-Community_owned_DEX/submission_1/DRAFT_proposal_terms.md

 ### Disputes

-After 2 weeks delay on any payment, a dispute can opened by either *Signatory* with a public statement.
+After 2 weeks delay on any payment, a dispute can be opened by either *Signatory* with a public statement.

 ### Mediation

 Both the receiver and the payer can select one independent mediator each that will conduct public meetings on the [Juno Discord server](https://discord.gg/EUGFpdnc) to find resolution agreements.
-In case mediators are agreed upon before any dispute, they must work towards resolution for at least 4 weeks before a new payment to the Receiver is proposed in the *Jurisdiction*.
+In case mediators are agreed upon before any dispute, they must work towards resolution for at least 4 weeks before a new payment to the *Receiver* is proposed in the *Jurisdiction*.

 ### Termination